Farukh-AVA/demo-notes-app/README.md

 # Scratch

-Scratch is a production-ready web application that provides users a platform to create and manage notes, handle attachments, process payments, and more.
+Scratch is a production-ready web application that provides a platform to create and manage notes, handle attachments, process payments.
 It's built using React.js and AWS [Serverless](https://aws.amazon.com/serverless/) Services to ensure a secure, scalable, and responsive user experience.

 [Demo Scratch](https://d4f04oupe2t71.cloudfront.net/)